mickfuzz/phd4/_posts/thesis_chapters/2023-9-6-Methods.md

 Other relevant perspectives include rhizomatic design approaches  [@de_freitas_classroom_2012].
 Research exists on the promise of rhizomatic approaches design thinking in creative educational programmes [@biffi_chasing_2017-1].
 However researcher identify significant competencies required including to "identify and synthesize the body of technical and even complex knowledge into a feasible structure" [@biffi_chasing_2017-1, p.
 972], which are not well-aligned with the age group of this context.

 Instead, I propose that the tools, process and the community in this study mutually encourage an improvisational approach often referred to as jamming.
-Jamming, a term common in music and theatre, describes responsive, improvised, rapid and fluid responses to collaborators ideas and audience reactions [@pinheiro2011creative; @sawyer_group_2003].

-The area of improvisation is under explored in game jam context compared to that of music and theatre [@jaffurs_impact_2004-1; @merilainen_game_2020].

 There are disparate resources available for game jams but due to the adult centric audience and mix of abilities they are less guided in nature than many supported design processes aimed at school age audiences.

+NOTE - Explore jamming in relation to lit review concepts and data of the chapter.

 **Claim:** The data in this chapter shows the value and further potential of mixing the more mature techniques of MoE and other process drama techniques with the ethos of game jams.